Congratulations to the CPM December 2013 Graduates!

 More applied than theoretical, the CPM Program serves as a valuable companion to the traditional master of public administration (MPA) program offered by the University of Houston.

 The CPM program consists of seven tracks (courses) offered over a 14-21 month period with each of the seven courses meeting 1.5 days a month.
 The courses include personnel administration; managing for quality; organizational communication; public finance; productivity and program evaluation; information systems for managers; and an applied project practicum.
-Download the 2014-2015 schedule of classes.
+Download the 2014-2015 or the 2015-2016 schedule of classes.

 CPM focuses on values, such as improving ethics in the public service.
 It sets up a continuing education network of federal, state, and local civil servants, who can work together to improve the quality and the image of the public service.